 The Weeknd Is Convinced Selena Gomez Is The Perfect Girl For Him: Can’t Live Without Her

-We may be hearing wedding bells in the near future, as HollywoodLife.com has EXCLUSIVELY learned Selena Gomez ‘is the end all be all’ for The Weeknd.
+We may be hearing wedding bells in the near future, as Selena Gomez ‘is the end all be all’ for The Weeknd.
 He’s ‘completely in love’ with her and ‘can’t fathom living without her.’

 “[The Weeknd] has pretty much convinced himself that Selena Gomez is the end all be all for him.
 He is completely in love and loves everything about Selena.
 It blows his mind that they don’t even fight.
 There is never any miscommunication between the two and it’s as perfect of a relationship that he could have ever hoped for.
 He really can’t fathom living without her because she makes him overwhelmingly happy.
 He also loves that he is in a relationship that is really so special and loves that others are jealous over what they have.
 He can’t see himself with anyone else,” a source close to the singer tells HollywoodLife.com EXCLUSIVELY.